On the Markoff Equation

 leads to a matrix of the from

 Since the determinant of this matrix is $- 16 x^3$, $X$ can never be chosen to be unimodular.
 Since

-the matrix $\left( \right)$ too is not similar to the negative of its transposed via an integral unimod-ular matrix.
-Finally, since the property of a matrix to be similar to the negative of its transposed is invariant under similarity transformations, there has to exist a matrix $\mathcal{W} \tmop{GL} (3, \mathbbm{Z})$ such that
+the matrix $\left( \right)$ too is not similar to the negative of its transpose via an integral unimod-ular matrix.
+Finally, since the property of a matrix to be similar to the negative of its transpose is invariant under similarity transformations, there has to exist a matrix $\mathcal{W} \tmop{GL} (3, \mathbb{Z})$ such that

 as claimed in Proposition 2.4.
 Up to this point (2.2) and (2.3) follow, except for the sign of the determinant of the matrix $\mathcal{W}$.
 What is not obtainable through this line of reasoning, however, is (2.4).
 The best one can get is